kubemod/kubemod/README.md

 ### Synthetic references

-KubeMod 0.17.0 introduces `syntheticRefs` - a map of external resource manifests injected at the root of every Kubernetes resource processed by KubeMod.
+KubeMod 0.17.0 introduced `syntheticRefs` - a map of external resource manifests injected at the root of every Kubernetes resource processed by KubeMod.

-This unlocks use cases where a ModRule can be matched against objects not only based on their own manifest, but also the manifests of their namespaces.
+Synthetic references unlock use cases where a ModRule can be matched against objects not only based on their own manifest, but also the manifests of their namespaces.

 In addition, since `syntheticRefs` exists in the body of the target resource, it can be used when constructing `patch` values.

 Currently KubeMod injects the following manifests in `syntheticRefs`:

 - `namespace`: The manifest of the namespace of the target, if the target is a namespaced object.
-- `node`: The manifest of the node of a pod (See [Node synthetic reference](#node-synthetic-reference) below for more information).
+- `node`: The manifest of the node of a pod (See [Node synthetic references](#node-synthetic-references) below for more information).

 Here's an example ModRule which matches all pods created in namespaces labeled with `color` equal to `blue`.
 The ModRule mutates those pods by tagging them with a label `flavor`, whose value is inherited from the `flavor` label of the pod's namespace.